Albert-Alvaro/ReadingTracker/README.md

-# CP1404 Assignment 2: Reading Tracker 2.0 by YOURNAME
+# CP1404 Assignment 2: Reading Tracker 2.0 by Albert Alvaro

 _Edit this README, replacing this line and above with your own assignment details._
 _At the end of the project, complete the project reflection below by answering the questions (replace the ... parts)._